 Sitting for long periods has been suggested to slow the metabolism, which affects the body’s ability to regulate blood sugar, blood pressure, and break down body fat.

 Regular physical activity is essential for healthy aging, and adults aged 65 years and over gain substantial health benefits from regular exercise.
-Physical activity guidelines recommend older adults do at least 150 minutes of moderate-intensity aerobic activity per week, such as brisk walking, and muscle-strengthening activities on 2 or more days per week to work all major muscle groups.

 Among individuals who meet physical activity recommendations, the risk of cardiovascular disease with high sedentary time remains.
 However, high levels of cardiorespiratory fitness are associated with reduced levels of cardiovascular risk factors, including high blood pressure, obesity, type 2 diabetes, and dyslipidemia.